complexdatacollective/Server/README.md

 ```
 .
 ├── config             # Project and build configurations (webpack, env config)
+    └── api            # Auto-generated API specs
+    └── jest           # test setup files
 ├── public             # Static public assets to be bundled
 └── src                # Application source code
     └── main           # Main Electron process
         └── server     # Services & APIs
     └── renderer       # GUI (react app)
 ```

+## Tests

+`config/jest/setupTestEnv` contains helpers which can be imported by tests.

+`config/jest/setupTestFramework` contains the following custom matchers:

+- `.toMatchErrorMessage(expectedMessage)`: Use to check that an object contains a "message" property with a string value that (partially) matches the `expectedMessage` string.

 ## JSDoc